brandenoz/post-install-config/README.md

 <h3>Step 2: Create Departments & Teams</h3>

 We will not be setting up some departments that would make functional sense in a potential work environment.
 - Go to Agents > Departments > Add New Department > Choose Top-Level Department > Name it SysAdmins.
+- Delete the Maintenance department.
 - Go to Teams > Agents > Teams > Add New Team > Name it Online Banking > Create Team.

 <h3>Step 3: Create Agents</h3>